 To download the program, click the link below:

-• The endgame puzzles placed in the order of the publishing year.
-The demo version displays 57 puzzles published from 1808 to 1899, the full version displays 857 published from 1808 to 1986.
+• All puzzles run in chronological order by publishing year.
+The demo version displays 57 puzzles from the year 1808 to 1899, the full version 857 from 1808 to 1986.

 • The full version is compiled personally and delivered to the licensee via e-mail within 3 working days.
 The file size of the full version is less than 5 MB.